JJNod88/jjn-pp2-tbc/README.md

 ### Layout

 * I decided to go with just one page for the site, with all content and functions accessible from the landing page
-* It has a relateable background image, with a background gradient for improved content visibility.
+* It has a relateable background image, with a background gradient for improved content visibility
 * The site flows appropriately from Top to Bottom.
 Header, H1 title, rules div, game div, result div, score div and finally a footer displaying a simple thank you message
 * Font has been kept consistent.
 FleBox was primarily used for the display of each Div.
-Supporting the contents alignment and responsiveness.
+Supporting the contents alignment and responsiveness
 * Appropriate use of only one H1, and then h2 and h3 utilised respectively
 * To ensure the content was displayed appropriately, the rules section was confined to a button, that hid the div unless a button was clicked
 * each div / section of the site has a clear purpose, and is manipulated in some way by JavaScript making it interactive and an enjoyable experience for the user

 ### Navigation
 * Because there is only one page, the header of the site is basic.
-It consists of a home button which refreshes the page, and an audio button, that is used to toggle sound for the site.
+It consists of a home button which refreshes the page, and an audio button, that is used to toggle sound for the site
 * The rules button and the close button are designed to hide and make visible the rules information div

 ### Functionality
 * I needed to confirm what the sites game did and how it would create a good experience for the User
 * once i decided on the Rock Paper Scissor game, i needed to identify the process behind this:
 * theGame function().
-This was the pivotal function that provided the foundations of each choice and how it compared with the computers choice.
+This was the pivotal function that provided the foundations of each choice and how it compared with the computers choice
 * userclick Function() = 5 buttons representing each selection of Rock, Paper, Scissors, Lizard Spock
 * Each button identified as a click, which represented a user Selection
 * setChoices function() = acted as the comps selection. compared with the Comps automated Choice =
-* User Draws, userWins, userLoses functions() = once a Selection was made, a result was displayed identifying the result.
-This shows the user if they won, drew or lost, what their selection was and what the Comp chose
+* User Draws, userWins, userLoses functions() = once a Selection was made, a result was displayed identifying the result This shows the user if they won, drew or lost, what their selection was and what the Comp chose
 * roundReset function() = reset the round once a score of 10 was achieved
 * gameReset Function() = reset the game once a score of 3 rounds was achieved
 * showRules, closeRuled functions() = This provided the functionality of hiding and making visible the rules div
 * A set of highly identifiable variables
-* A Dom content Loader event listener to ensure the site was loaded correctly before certain functions were made available.
+* A Dom content Loader event listener to ensure the site was loaded correctly before certain functions were made available

 ## 5. Surface Plane
 * This identifies the sites main goals, its color, design, styling and images.